zzz0527/SPC-UQ/Image_Classification/README.md

 ## Pretrained model weights
 We provide several pretrained model weights to facilitate **reproducibility** of our experiments.

+All pretrained model directories are prefixed with **'model_'**.
 Please download the weights from our [Hugging Face directory](https://huggingface.co/zzz0527/SPC-UQ/tree/main/SPC-UQ/Image_Classification) and place them **directly under this directory**.
 Once downloaded, you can directly run the provided evaluation scripts without additional training.

 ## Training